What is it about ‘the Jews’, American Protestants, and Israel/Palestine?

 Jewish sublimity and its discontents

 In the Genesis myth as interpreted in Midrash Genesis, one of the rabbinic commentaries on that book, Abraham smashes Ur’s idols as he’s leaving, and he even prepares to sacrifice his own son Isaac at the command of his hidden but omnipotent Interlocutor.
-Yet that command to sacrifice Isaac is rescinded even as Abraham binds his trusting son and raises his hand to strike the fatal blow.
+Yet God’s command to sacrifice Isaac is rescinded even as Abraham binds his trusting son and raises his hand to strike the fatal blow.
 His grief and loneliness are broken by the angel Gabriel, who brings a ram to substitute for Isaac in the offering.
 Yet Abraham has other disputes with God — for example, against God’s decision to obliterate the corrupt cities of Sodom and Gomorrah, killing many innocents.
 And Yisrael contends with God ever after.

-Such biblical accounts of humans’ separation from what seemed naturally ordained demonstrate not only human independence in thought and action but also its futility: A central prayer in the liturgy of Yom Kippur, the Day of Atonement, originated the claim that “man’s origin is dust, and his destiny is dust,” depicting every individual life “as a fragile potsherd, as the grass that withers, as the flower that fades, as the fleeting shadow, as the passing cloud, as the wind that blows, as the floating dust, and even as a dream that vanishes.”
+Such biblical accounts of humans’ separation from what seemed divinely ordained demonstrate not only human independence in thought and action but also human futility: A central prayer in the liturgy of Yom Kippur, the Day of Atonement, originated the claim that “man’s origin is dust, and his destiny is dust,” depicting every individual life “as a fragile potsherd, as the grass that withers, as the flower that fades, as the fleeting shadow, as the passing cloud, as the wind that blows, as the floating dust, and even as a dream that vanishes.”
 Such a scourging awareness of human fragility projects the faithful into a vast unknown between them and a ubiquitous but hidden God.
 It prompts yearnings like Jacob’s to discover God’s will and to justify humans’ often-flailing efforts to transform a world that isn’t wholly impervious to their efforts to displace tribal insularity with missions across time and space.
 “The Jewish nation is the nation of time, in a sense which cannot be said of any other nation,” the German Protestant theologian Paul Tillich explained in 1938:

 “It represents the permanent struggle between time and space. … It has a tragic fate when considered as a nation of space like every other nation, but as the nation of time, because it is beyond the circle of life and death, it is beyond tragedy.
 The people of time … cannot avoid being persecuted, because by their very existence they break the claim of the gods of space, who express themselves in will to power, imperialism, injustice, demonic enthusiasm, and tragic self-destruction.
 The gods of space, who are strong in every human soul, in every race and nation, are afraid of the Lord of Time, history, and justice, are afraid of his prophets and followers.”

 Afraid, indeed: “The eternal silence of these infinite spaces terrifies me,” wrote Blaise Pascal, a French contemporary of the Puritans.
-Jews have negated much of what’s tribal yet haven’t disappeared as a “tribe” themselves, at least in many other people’s minds: “How odd of God to choose the Jews,” quipped journalist William Norman Ewer a century ago, capturing the mix of antipathy and admiration that they’ve provoked ever since Judaism prompted its “axial” break in Western consciousness.
+Jews have negated much of what’s tribal yet haven’t disappeared as a “tribe” themselves, at least in many other people’s minds: “How odd of God to choose the Jews,” quipped journalist William Norman Ewer a century ago, capturing the mixture of antipathy and admiration that they’ve provoked ever since Judaism prompted its “axial” break in Western consciousness.
 You don’t need to “believe in” that break in any religious sense to notice that Jews have stimulated and exasperated other peoples among whom they’ve sojourned.

 ______________________________________________________________